The State of Voting in 2014

 - Voter ID: A total of 13 states passed more restrictive voter ID laws between 2011 and 2014, 11 of which are slated to be in effect in 2014.
 Nine states passed strict photo ID requirements, meaning a citizen cannot cast a ballot that will count without a specific kind of government-issued photo ID.
 An additional four states passed less strict ID requirements.
 Eleven percent of Americans do not have government-issued photo ID, according to a Brennan Center study, which has been confirmed by numerous independent studies.
 Research shows these laws disproportionately harm minorities, low-income individuals, seniors, students, and people with disabilities.
 In Texas, for example, early data from the state showed that between 600,000 and 800,000 registered voters did not have the kind of photo ID required by the state’s law, and that Hispanics were 46 to 120 percent more likely to lack an ID than whites.
 In North Carolina, estimates show that 318,000 registered voters — one-third of whom are African American — lack a DMV-issued ID.

-- Voter Registration: A total of 10 states passed laws making it harder for citizens to register to vote between 2011 and 2014.
+- Voter Registration: A total of nine states passed laws making it harder for citizens to register to vote between 2011 and 2014.
 These measures took a variety of forms.
 Four states have new restrictions on voter registration drives.
 Nationally, African Americans and Hispanics register through drives at twice the rate as whites.
 Three states also passed laws requiring registrants to provide documentary proof of citizenship, which as many as 7 percent of Americans do not have readily available.
-Nebraska and North Carolina eliminated highly-popular same-day registration, and Wisconsin made it harder for people who have moved to stay registered.
+North Carolina eliminated highly-popular same-day registration, and Wisconsin made it harder for people who have moved to stay registered.

 - Early Voting: Eight states passed laws cutting back on early voting days and hours.
 These restrictions could exacerbate lines on Election Day and are particularly likely to hurt minority voters.
 For example, in North Carolina, Department of Justice data show that 7 in 10 African Americans who cast ballots in 2008 voted during the early voting period, and 23 percent of them did so during the week that was cut.
 Many states eliminated weekend and evening hours, when minority voters are more likely to cast a ballot.
 According to a study in Ohio in 2008, 56 percent of weekend voters in Cuyahoga County, the state’s most populous, were black.